Get ready for a rich, tender Cherry Ricotta Pound Cake baked in a 9x5 loaf pan and topped with a Cherry Cream Cheese icing!

 - Add the ricotta and mix until combined.
 Then add the dry ingredients and mix until everything looks homogenous.

 - Scoop the mixture into your 9 x 5 greased loaf pan and smooth out the top with an offset spatula or a spoon.
-Then, bake until the center of your loaf reaches 200° F on your thermometer before removing from the oven.
+Then, bake until the center of your loaf reaches 200° F on your thermometer before removing it from the oven.
 This should take about 60 to 70 minutes total.
-Unfortunately the toothpick test is not the best way to ensure that this pound cake is fully baked – checking for doneness with a thermometer will ensure you have a perfect bake!
+Unfortunately, the toothpick test is not the best way to ensure that this pound cake is fully baked - checking for doneness with a thermometer will ensure you have a perfect bake!

 - Allow your pound cake to cool in the pan for 15 minutes before removing and placing it on a cooling rack to cool completely.